okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/social-settings/index.md

 ## Authentication Settings

 **IdP Username:** The expression (written in the Okta Expression Language) that is used to convert an IdP attribute to the Application User's `username`.
-This IdP username is used for matching an Application User to an Okta User.
+This IdP username is used for matching an Application User to an Okta User through the `oidc_idp` profile.

-For example, the value `idpuser.email` means that it takes the `email` attribute passed by the social IdP and maps it to the Okta Application User's `username` property.

 You can enter an expression to reformat the value, if desired.
 For example, if the social username is `john.doe@mycompany.com`, you could specify the replacement of `mycompany` with `endpointA.mycompany` to make the transformed username `john.doe@endpointA.mycompany.com`.
 See [Okta Expression Language](/docs/reference/okta-expression-language/).

+> **Note:** See [Account Linking](/docs/concepts/identity-providers/#account-linking) for more information on how account linking works.

 **Match against &mdash;** The Okta user property against which the IdP username is compared to determine if an account link needs to be established.
 If an existing account link is found, no comparison is performed.